oven-sh/bun/docs/guides/ecosystem/vite.md

 ---
-name: Build a frontend using Vite
+name: Build a frontend using Vite and Bun
 ---

 {% callout %}